 Recently, my daughter got kicked in the head during a soccer game.
-She seemed fine at the time but later developed a sizable lump on her forehead.
+She seemed fine at the time, but later developed a sizable lump on her forehead.
 Is this a concern?

-Answers from John Atkinson, M.D.
+Answer From John Atkinson, M.D.

 When to see a doctor